 What Is An Urban Heat Island And How Does It Affect The Weather?

-Local weather conditions may often differ slightly from broader regional weather.
-But an Urban Heat Island, commonly experienced in cities and densely populated areas, is something entirely different.
+In general, local weather conditions may differ from broader regional weather.
+However, Urban Heat Island, commonly encountered in densely populated areas, creates an entirely different environment.

-An Urban Heat Island is a densely populated city or area that is substantially warmer than the surrounding region.
-The higher temperatures are mainly a result of urban infrastructure and human activity.
-Temperatures are generally higher throughout the day but are most noticeable during the evening.
+An Urban Heat Island can be defined as a densely populated area that is substantially warmer than the surrounding region.
+Higher temperatures are mainly a result of urban infrastructure and human activity.
+Temperatures are generally higher throughout the day but most noticeable during the evening.

 The term "Urban Heat Island" may not be that familiar, but anyone living in a city or densely-populated already experienced this phenomenon.
 And unlike other atmospheric conditions, this localized weather occurrence is entirely the result of human activity.